Hallucination is Inevitable: An Innate Limitation of Large Language Models: Discussion

-\emph{Research on LLMs' safety boundaries is crucial in ensuring sustainable development of LLMs.} Misuse of LLMs by human users is damaging in many ways and raised wide concern among researchers, users, and regulators.
-For example, LLMs have been used to mine private information and cook up misinformation and hate speech.
-On the other hand, usage of LLMs for automated sensing and actuation, such as in a robotics setting, could result in dangerous real-world outcomes if hallucination occurs.
+\emph{Research and regulations on LLMs' safety boundaries is crucial and urgent in ensuring sustainable development of LLMs.} Real-world financial loss has been reported, where LLMs used for customer service provides incorrect information~\cite{aircanada2024hallucination}.
+Hallucination in automated sensing and actuation, such as in a robotics setting, might result in dangerous real-world outcomes.
 It is therefore important for theorists and practitioners to reach consensus on the ability boundaries for LLMs.
-Towards this, we attempt to preliminarily identify an ``upper bound'' of LLMs' capabilities in \secref{sec:learnable_class} in the appendix.
-There should also be appropriate regulations to control their use and prevent intentional and unintentional misuse that poses real risk to human society.
+There should also be appropriate regulations to prevent LLM uses outside of their ability boundaries.
+A preliminary attempt towards an ``upper bound'' of LLMs' capabilities is presented in \cref{sec:learnable_class}.